Affiliate links on Android Authority may earn us a commission. Learn more.

 If you choose to go directly to the source though, then you’ll gain more flexibility and power when building your apps.
 PhoneGap is cross platform, so you can build an app and then publish it to either iOS or Android.
 Development is handled through a desktop app and you can use a mobile app to try your creations out on a physical device.
 The best part of PhoneGap is that it is free with zero ads or other restrictions, which we’ve seen is not always the case when you use a builder!

-But while PhoneGap certainly makes the process a lot easier than going native with Android Studio, it still presents a slightly steeper learning curve compared to some of the other items on this list seeing as you will need to deal with HTML etc. You could consider this to be one rung down from app development ‘proper’.
+But while PhoneGap certainly makes the process a lot easier than going native with Android Studio, it still presents a slightly steeper learning curve compared to some of the other items on this list seeing as you will need to deal with HTML etc. You could consider this to be one rung down from app development “proper.”

-My picks and closing thoughts
+Android app creators: Top picks and closing thoughts

-So there you have it, a huge selection of Android app makers offering varied features and benefits.
-Of course this is a subjective matter but if you’d like a little guidance on which one to pick, here are some thoughts.
+So there you have it: a huge selection of Android app makers offering varied features and benefits.
+Of course, this is a subjective matter, but if you’d like a little guidance on which one to pick, here are some thoughts.

 For the majority of small businesses, my top choice would have to be BiznessApps.
-These apps look good and the features supported are perfect for local businesses that want to be able to market themselves through push notifications and take bookings and orders.
+These apps look good, and the features supported are perfect for local businesses that want to be able to market themselves through push notifications and take bookings and orders.
 The pricing is also up there with the best value.

 But if you’re going that route, then why not do just a little more learning and make something yourself in PhoneGap?
-You’ll need to use HTML and CSS but you’ll get more functionality and it will be completely free.
+You’ll need to use HTML and CSS, but you’ll get more functionality and it will be completely free.

-For vanity projects, a free app maker like AppyPie or AppsGeyser make more sense.
+For vanity projects, one of the free Android app makers like AppyPie or AppsGeyser make more sense.
 For games and kids, GameSalad and maybe GameMaker will provide a surprising amount of power and flexibility, while being fun and easy.